halfrost/resume/content/home/experience.md

   description = """
 <img data-src="/media/alibaba.jpg" alt="alibaba" style="padding-bottom: 30px;" class="lazyload">

--	Participated in Tmall Double Eleven online shopping promotion for 2 consecutive years; led team consisting of 5 engineers to build Taco ecosystem, including Taco (a distributed Golang-based message streaming platform, which served 300 million users and 20 third-party partners), Taco-cli (deployment tool), Taco-console (cost calculation and analytics service), and Taco-SDK (suite of templates for iOS/Android/H5).
+- Participated in Tmall Double Eleven online shopping promotion for 2 consecutive years; Led team consisting of 5 engineers.
--	Enriched Taco ecosystem by implementing Taco V2, an infura-like API gateway on top of Golang backend services, which used MySQL and Redis as high-performance database, RabbitMQ and Kafka as message queue, Hive, Blink and Elasticsearch as data and message pipeline query, and gRPC, Apache Thrift and HTTP as communication protocol.
+- Designed and implemented a ads targeting system, which utilizes user's historical purchase records and recent search history to recommend promotional deals based on customer profiling behavior data, dynamically adjusting the intensity of discounts in deals based on users' recent engagement levels data, resulting in an annual revenue growth exceeding 48% and an overall purchase rate improvement of 8%, helped company create a new transaction record of 268.4 billion RMB a day in 2019.
+- Optimized on-line and off-line recommendation model for advertisements, improved advertisement push, banners, and SMS performance by 25%; Wrote HiveQL and SQL to gather original data, preprocessed data set by data cleaning, categorical feature transformation and normalization; Enriched user-profile features and optimized user-profile update strategies to provide reliable features for machine learning models; Trained XGboost and LR model, increased AUC from 0.59 to 0.77.
+Did data resampling and undersampleing for imbalanced data, imputed missing values, evaluated model by recall and precision.
 - Taco ecosystem successfully handles 1100 million+ push notifications per day, with delivery rate above 97% and delivery time of 0.72-1.2 seconds; daily peak value can reach 750k online connections with 30k-50k QPS.

 """